 Airplanes never did it for me before I visited the Aviation Display Hall of Auckland’s Museum of Transport and Technology (MOTAT) this week.
-What I found incredible about the aviation display is that it brought history alive with an element of reality found in the stories, often told by listening to recordings of actual pilots.
-The planes are the real thing, refurbished to the point that most can fly, yet they are displayed so we can see their inner workings as well as their exterior.
+The aviation display hall brings history alive, often through recorded stories from the actual pilots.
+The planes are the real thing, refurbished to the point that most can fly.
+Today, the display allows us to see their inner workings as well as their exterior.

 There are dioramas built to scale to get perspective, and most importantly, passionate volunteers to share stories and answer questions.
 There is an area where visitors can look up family members and learn more about how they served New Zealand.